Book a Call Apply Now

 Our application process includes a suitability screening.
 Our screening team carefully reviews each application.
 This is not a diagnostic tool.
 It is designed to identify certain conditions that may make participation inadvisable.
 We also use the screening to ensure the retreat is the right fit for the participant's presentation and objectives.
 For some individuals, we are simply unable to approve applications based on what the screening reveals.

-Who is this retreat suitable for, and who it isn't?
+Who is this retreat suitable for?

 What does the retreat experience actually offer?
 What is the program structure, what does the structure of a day look like?